-General Information about Kinetics Mutual Funds, Inc. 1
+General Information about Kinetics Portfolio Trust

-Description of the Funds 3
+Description of the Portfolios 1

-Investment Restrictions 5
+Investment Restrictions 3

-Investment Policies and Associated Risks
+Investment Policies and Associated Risks 5

-Temporary Investments
+Temporary Investments 23

-Portfolio Turnover
+Portfolio Turnover 24

-Management of the Funds and the Portfolios 27
+Management of the Portfolios 24

-Control Persons and Principal Holders of Securities
+Control Persons and Principal Holders of Securities 34

-Proxy Voting Policies 45
+Proxy Voting Policies 35

-Investment Adviser 45
+Investment Adviser 35

-Shareholder Servicing 51

-Administrative Services 52
+Administrative Services 41

-Distributor

-Distribution Plans

-Custodian 55
+Custodian 42

-Securities Lending 55

-Codes of Ethics 56
+Codes of Ethics 43

-Valuation of Shares 56
+Valuation of the Portfolios 43

-Portfolio Holdings Information 58
+Portfolio Holdings Information 44

-Purchasing Shares 59
+Purchasing Shares of Beneficial Interest in the Portfolios 46

-Redemption of Shares 63
+Redemption of Shares of Beneficial Interest in the Portfolios 46

-Brokerage 64
+Brokerage 47

-Taxes 66
+Taxes 48

-Independent Registered Public Accounting Firm 68
+Independent Registered Public Accounting Firm 49

-Financial Statements 68
+Financial Statements 49

+Appendix A A-1

-General Information about Kinetics Mutual Funds, Inc.
+General Information about Kinetics Portfolio Trust

-The Company is a Maryland corporation, established on March 26, 1999.
-The Company is comprised of several series of mutual funds, all of which are open-end investment companies.
-This SAI pertains to the No Load, Institutional, Advisor Class A and Advisor Class C shares of the Funds, each a series of the Company.
-The Trust is a Delaware statutory trust, established on March 14, 2000.
-The Trust is comprised of several series of mutual funds, all of which are open-end investment companies.
-The Company also offers an additional open-end fund, the Kinetics Spin-Off and Corporate Restructuring Fund, which is not described in this SAI.
-The principal business office for the Company and the Trust is located at 470 Park Avenue South New York, New York 10016.
+The Trust is a statutory trust organized pursuant to a Declaration of Trust under the laws of the State of Delaware on March 14, 2000.
+The Trust's principal business office is located at 470 Park Avenue South, New York, New York 10016.
+The Trust is comprised of six series of mutual funds, all of which are non-diversified, open-end management investment companies, except the Global Portfolio and the Multi-Disciplinary Income Portfolio, which are diversified.
+Kinetics Mutual Funds, Inc. (the "Company") is a Maryland corporation, established on March 26, 1999.
+The Company is comprised of seven series of mutual funds, all of which are open-end management investment companies (the "Funds").
+The Funds (other than the Kinetics Spin-Off and Corporate Restructuring Fund, which is not described in this SAI) and Portfolios are set up in a master/feeder fund structure whereby each Fund is a feeder fund that invests all of its investable assets in a "master" Portfolio.

-General Information about the Investment Adviser

 Horizon Kinetics Asset Management LLC ("Kinetics" or "Adviser" or "Investment Adviser") is a Delaware limited liability corporation that serves as the investment adviser to the Portfolios.
-The Adviser provides investment advisory services to the Company and the Trust, a family of seven mutual funds, with discretionary management authority over approximately \$9.8 billion in assets at December 31, 2024.
 The Investment Adviser is a wholly-owned subsidiary of Horizon Kinetics LLC.